TimThinner/hello-world/README.md

 When we add changes to this file locally, we must add all modified files to staging area and then commit changes:

+git add --all
-git commit -am "Commenting this commit." git push origin my-branch-name
+git commit -m "Comment for all changes in this commit." git push origin master

 If a new branch is obsolete, it can be deleted (locally).